Asierso/llama-api/README.md

 //Make the request with specified dialogue and get the content of the last message String response = connection.fetch(new LlamaDialogsBuilder(requestBase)
-        .createDialog("assistant","Hey my friend.
+        .createDialog(LlamaMessage.ASSISTANT_ROLE, "Hey my friend.
 Lets go for a walk, shall we?")
-        .createDialog("user","Yes.
+        .createDialog(LlamaMessage.USER_ROLE, "Yes.
 But want to hug you, can I?")
         .build()).getMessage().getContent();
 ```